BrelLibrary/brel/README.md

 Note: Network nodes can either point to Report Elements, Resources or Facts.
 Use the `Node.points_to` method to check what the node points to.

-### Documentation

-The documentation of the Brel API is available on GitHub Pages [here](https://papedipoo.github.io/Brel/).